kf8a/2018-data-management-workshop/PITCHME.md

 # Original Data Source: https://lter.kbs.msu.edu/datatables/51
 # The newest version of the data https://lter.kbs.msu.edu/datatables/51.csv
 # Full EML Metadata: https://lter.kbs.msu.edu/datasets/23.eml
 #
-# These Data are copyrighted and use in a publication requires permission
-# as detailed in our Terms of use:  https://lter.kbs.msu.edu/data/terms-of-use/
-# Use of the data constitutes acceptance of the terms.
-#
 #     VARIATE TABLE
 # Date		    harvest date